bangadang/stackIT/FS25/Dataengineering.md

 	- most common algorithm for stemming is **Porter's algorithm** which consists of different rules to reduce a word

 ### Lemmatization
-Lemmatization is  a text processing technique used in natural language processing (NLP) to reduce a word to its base or dictionary form, known as a lemma.
-This process considers the word's meaning and context to identify the correct lemma.
-For example, "running," "ran," and "runs" would all be lemmatized to "run".
+- Reduces a word to its base or dictionary form, known as a lemma.
+- This process considers the word's meaning and context to identify the correct lemma.
+- For example, "running," "ran," and "runs" would all be lemmatized to "run".
 ### Expansion  of the query
 - use alternate form of the query words
 	- query: window search: window, Windows, windows